The Ultimate Guide To Building Muscle

 2. Set Protein Intake

 So, with a daily calorie intake of 2350 all set, the next thing thing our example person needs to do is figure out their protein intake.
-Since he/she weighs 165lbs, they will look to consume about 165 grams of protein per day.
+Since he weighs 165lbs, he will look to consume about 165 grams of protein per day.
 Because 1 gram of protein contains about 4 calories, this works out to be 660 calories from protein per day (165 x 4 = 660).

 3. Set Fat Intake